developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 <img src="labExerciseComponentMapping4.PNG"  alt="hibernate course" width="500"/>

-1. We talked about the `update` configuration for the mapping.
+1. We talked about the `update` configuration in last session.

 <img src="labExerciseComponentMapping5.PNG"  alt="hibernate course" width="500"/>

-1. This case is with the `create` mapping.
+1. This case, we are using the `create` mapping.

-- When using the `create` mapping,
+	- When using the `create` mapping, following behavior is expected:

 <img src="createMappingUsed.PNG"  alt="hibernate course" width="500"/>

 1. When we are using `create` config, the `DROP` statement is executed and then the `CREATE` statement is created.
-2. Following **SQL** is created.
+2. Following **SQL** is created and executed.
 3. The `Person` is being affected, from the config.
 This **SQL** is being executed once the `.save()` been executed.

 <img src="createMappingUsedCommitIsIssued.PNG"  alt="hibernate course" width="500"/>